dachcom-digital/pimcore-lucene-search/README.md

 - [Custom Header](docs/29_Custom_Request_Header.md): Learn how to add custom headers to the crawler request (like a auth token).
 - [Restrictions](docs/30_Restrictions.md): Learn more about restricted crawling / indexing.
 - [Custom Meta Content](docs/40_Meta.md): Learn more about crawling / searching custom meta.
-- [Crawler Events](docs/50_Crawer_Events.md) Hook into crawler process to add custom fields to index
+- [Crawler Events](docs/50_Crawer_Events.md) Hook into crawler process to add custom fields to index.
+- [Index Manipulation](docs/60_Index_Manipulation.md) Remove documents from lucene index within a pimcore update/deletion event.
 - [Frontend Implementation](docs/90_Frontend_Implementation.md) Get a step by step walkthrough to implement lucene search into your website.

 ## Copyright and license